Dwight Hall Public School Interns

 In contrast to much volunteering that often begins with the volunteers deciding what to provide, PSIs ask what schools need and think creatively about how the Yale community can support them.

-We are seeking current first-years and sophomores to join our 2023-2025 cohort!
-Possible open positions include: East Rock Community & Cultural Studies Magnet School, Bishop Woods, Wilbur Cross High School.
+We are seeking current first-years and sophomores to join our 2024-2026 cohort!
+Possible open positions include: East Rock Community & Cultural Studies Magnet School, Cooperative Arts & Humanities High School, Hill Regional Career High School, New Haven Academy, Common Ground High School, and Augusta Lewis Troup School.
 Applications can be found here, and will be reviewed on a rolling basis.
-The final day to submit is March 26th at 11:59 PM ET.
-Feel free to reach out to the coordinators listed above with any questions!
+The final day to submit is March 29th at 11:59 PM EST. Feel free to reach out to the coordinators listed above with any questions!

 What We Do